Systematic Reviews and Meta-analyses, 3-day course

 - Dr Elizabeth Neale (Nutrition & Dietetics)1,2

-- Associate Professor Marijka Batterham (Applied Statistics)2,3
+- Professor Marijka Batterham (Applied Statistics)2,3

 - Professor Isabel Ferreira (Clinical Epidemiology)1,2 – course coordinator